moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/account-setup.md

 ![Query the current list of eligible candidates on Polkadot.js Apps](/images/node-operators/block-producers/onboarding/account-setup/setup-7.webp)

-Remember that you'll need to be in the top {{ networks.dancebox.staking.top_eligible_candidates }} candidates by total stake to produce blocks.
+Remember that you'll need to be in the top candidates by total stake to produce blocks, and this is based on the number of [block producers required for each Appchain and Tanssi](#important-variables).